ayushi-gajendra/buenos-aires-subway-statistics/README.md

 1. Clone this repository.
 2. Install dependencies: `pip install pandas matplotlib`.
 3. Open `Buenos Aires Subway.ipynb` and run the cells sequentially.

 ---

+## 🎓 Project Credits

+This analysis was developed as part of the **Applied Statistics for Data Analytics** course by **DeepLearning.AI** on Coursera.
+It focuses on using discrete distributions to solve predictive problems in media and entertainment.

+---